isaac0yen/dart_to_list/README.md

 This is a simple command-line todo list application written in Dart simply for learning purposes.

+The aim of this project is to work extensively with Dart's syntax, data structures, packages and how project structuring works.

 ## Features

 - List todo items